tapis-project/pipelines-docs/source/user/index.rst

 Overview and Prerequisites
 ==========================

 The Tapis Pipeline software is designed to assist you in running recurring computational jobs against multiple data sets.
-The design is based on the idea of ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>.
-It has been designed with TACC resources in mind, but should be broadly applicable to others' as well.
+The design is based on the idea of `ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>`_.
+It has been designed with TACC resources in mind, but should be broadly applicable to other resources as well.
 The general idea is:

-  1. Download input data from remote source
+  * Download input data from remote source (the Remote Outbox) to TACC (the Local Inbox).
-  2. Compute data using whatever software you like
+  * Compute data products from the input using whatever software you like (the pipeline job software).
-  3. Send resulting output back to a remote storage site
+  * Send resulting output from TACC (the Local Outbox) back to a remote storage site (the Remote Inobx).

 Before you begin building your first Tapis Pipeline, there are a few decisions to make and some prerequisites your project should meet.
 We collect these here.
 Think of it as checklist.